Stability phenomena for Kac-Moody groups: Families

-\begin{remark} The argument of theorem \ref{main} applied to the homotopy decomposition of theorem \ref{thm:hocolim} for the classifying space of the Weyl groups $\W(\M_n)$ of any family $\M_n$ as in remark \ref{rem1} above, shows that the classifying spaces $\BW(\M_n)$ also homologically stabilize. \end{remark}
+\begin{remark} The argument of theorem \ref{main} applied to the homotopy decomposition of theorem \ref{thm:hocolim} for the classifying space of the Weyl groups $\W(\M_n)$ of any family $\M_n$ as in Definition \ref{StableM} above, shows that the classifying spaces $\BW(\M_n)$ also homologically stabilize to the classifying space $\BW(\M)$ where $\W(\M) := \displaystyle\operatorname*{colim}_{n} \W(\M_n)$.